meltwater/mlabs-http/docs/README.md

       Default: `x-request-id`.
     - `reqNameHeader` (*string*): Name of the header to use for the request name.
       Default: `x-request-name`.
-    - `resolveWithFullResponse` (*boolean*): If true, return the full response from [Got], otherwise only return the response body.
-      Default: false.
     - `responseLogLevel` (*string*): Log level to log successful responses.
       If this level is active, then successful responses will be logged according to the other log response options.